-SciVal does not sit still.
+SciVal is continually evolving, improving and being updated to suit your changing needs.
+We want to keep you informed of all the exciting and innovative features and functions which we are in the process of developing.
 We continue to invest in the platform, add new metrics, functionality and data types to help meet the reporting requirements of senior management, research administrators, researchers, government & funding agencies.

 Funding awarded grant and usage data available throughout SciVal.